German Studies Major

 Teacher Training

-Students planning to earn certification for secondary school teaching in a foreign language should consult with the World Languages and Cultures Department Chair the Human Development Chair during the first year, no later than their sophomore year.
+Students planning to earn certification for secondary school teaching in a foreign language should consult with the World Languages and Cultures Department Chair and the Education Chair during the first year, no later than their sophomore year.